addyosmani/backbone-fundamentals/README.md

 var skiingEpicness = PhotoCollection.get(2);
 ```

-Sometimes you may also want get a model based on something called the client id.
+Sometimes you may also want to get a model based on something called the client id.
 This is an id that is internally assigned automatically when creating models that have not yet been saved, should you need to reference them.
 You can find out what a model's client id is by accessing its .cid property.

 ```javascript
 var mySkiingCrash = PhotoCollection.getByCid(456);